 The second relation is proved similarly. \end{proof}

-An alternative description of strictly monotone Hurwitz numbers will later come handy. \begin{definition}[See \textit{e.g.}~\cite{ALS16}] Given $\lambda,\nu \vdash d$, the \emph{free single Hurwitz number} $H^{|}_{r}(\lambda,\mu)$ is $\frac{1}{d!}$ times the number of triples $(\alpha,\psi,\beta)$ of permutations of $[d]$ such that \begin{itemize} \item $\alpha \in C_{\lambda}$ and $\beta \in C_{\nu}$; \item $\psi \in S(d)$ has colength $r$; \item $\alpha \circ \psi \circ \beta =\textup{id}$. \end{itemize} In other words, in the group algebra we have
+An alternative description of strictly monotone Hurwitz numbers will later come handy. \begin{definition}[See \textit{e.g.}~\cite{ALS16}] Given $\lambda,\nu \vdash d$, the \emph{free single Hurwitz number} $H^{|}_{r}(\lambda,\nu)$ is $\frac{1}{d!}$ times the number of triples $(\alpha,\psi,\beta)$ of permutations of $[d]$ such that \begin{itemize} \item $\alpha \in C_{\lambda}$ and $\beta \in C_{\nu}$; \item $\psi \in S(d)$ has colength $r$; \item $\alpha \circ \psi \circ \beta =\textup{id}$. \end{itemize} In other words, in the group algebra we have

-\end{definition} The free single Hurwitz number is directly related to the weighted count $D_{r}(\lambda,\nu)$ of (possibly disconnected) dessins d'enfants having $r$ more edges than there are vertices, namely $D_r(\lambda,\nu) = z(\lambda) H^{|}_{r}(\lambda,\nu)$, see \cite[Definition 2.4]{borot2019relating}.
+where the summation index $\rho$ is the partition associated to $\psi$. \end{definition} The free single Hurwitz number is directly related to the weighted count $D_{r}(\lambda,\nu)$ of (possibly disconnected) dessins d'enfants having $r$ more edges than there are vertices, namely $D_r(\lambda,\nu) = \mathfrak{z}_{\lambda} H^{|}_{r}(\lambda,\nu)$, see \cite[Definition 2.4]{borot2019relating}.
 We also recall that dessins d'enfants is another name for bipartite maps (again, up to symmetry considerations which in this case amount to factors of $2$ in the weighted count).
-The Harnad--Orlov correspondence~\cite{HarnadOrlov} (see also \cite[Proposition 4.4]{ALS16}), or the more elementary observation that every permutation can be uniquely expressed as the product of transpositions along a strictly monotone sequence --- see \textit{e.g.} \cite[Lemma 2.5]{borot2019relating} --- yield the following equality. \begin{lemma} We have $H^{<}_r(\lambda,\nu) = H^{|}_r(\lambda,\nu)$. \end{lemma}
+The Harnad--Orlov correspondence~\cite{HarnadOrlov,HarnadG} (see also \cite[Proposition 4.4]{ALS16}), or the more elementary observation that every permutation can be uniquely expressed as the product of transpositions along a strictly monotone sequence (see \textit{e.g.}~\cite[Lemma 2.5]{borot2019relating}), yields the following equality. \begin{lemma} We have $H^{<}_r(\lambda,\nu) = H^{|}_r(\lambda,\nu)$. \end{lemma}